GoogleCloudPlatform/genai-for-marketing/infra/README.md

 When `terraform apply` completes successfully, you'll see a message `Apply complete!` along with outputs specifying config values.
 Save this output somewhere, you'll need these values later.

-### Terraform Variables

-You can change any of the default variables values in [variables.tf](variables.tf).

-This terraform will generate all configurations files required in the frontend and backend_apis you need to change [variables.tf](variables.tf) values in order to change configuration if needed.

 ## Step 2 - Firebase Auth Provider

 After the Terraform deployment successfully completes, enable at least one authentication provider in Firebase.
 You can enable it using the following steps: